 All subsequent subscriptions will be dealt on a forward pricing basis i.e. by reference to the Subscription Price for Shares calculated as at the Valuation Point on the relevant Dealing Day.
-All applicants applying for the first time for Shares must complete (or arrange to complete) the Application Form.
-Orders for subsequent subscriptions may be made by telephoning the Administrator, posting a signed and completed Subscription Form or sending an email or fax of a signed and completed Subscription Form to the Administrator or by such other means as the Company may permit in accordance with the requirements of the Central Bank and as agreed with the Administrator.
+Orders for subsequent subscriptions may be made by providing a signed and completed Subscription Form to the Administrator via post or electronic means or by such other means as the Company may permit in accordance with the requirements of the Central Bank and as agreed with the Administrator.
 Subscription Forms shall (save as determined by the Directors) be irrevocable and may be obtained from the Administrator.
-Telephone dealing will be recorded by the Administrator.